SPY gains 0.79% as 24 breakouts narrowly trail 25 failures; INTC picked

 INTC

-INTC was the top selection because it tied for the highest grade at A, then separated itself on actual edge.
-The backtest profile showed a 100% win rate across 9 trades, well ahead of the next-best candidate ABNB, which only carried a 55.56% win rate and a 1.24 profit factor across the same sample size.
+INTC ranked at the top because it tied for the best grade at A, but unlike the nearby alternatives it carried the stronger backtest edge.
+The setup shows a 100% win rate across 9 historical trades, materially better than ABNB at 55.56% with a 1.24 profit factor over the same sample size.

 RVOL 1.00x | Day +7.31%